ansys/pyensight/doc/source/index.rst

 -------
 PyEnSight is licensed under the MIT license.

-PyEnsight makes no commercial claim over Ansys whatsoever.
+PyEnSight makes no commercial claim over Ansys whatsoever.
 This library extends the functionality of Ansys EnSight by adding a remote Python interface to EnSight without changing the core behavior or license of the original software.
 The use of interactive Ansys EnSight control by PyEnSight requires a legally licensed